francoislaurent/escale/README.md

 File modifications are also propagated.

 It features end-to-end encryption, quota management, filename filters, access control and adaptive transmission latencies.
-It also features useful management routines such as migration, backup and restoration of relay repositories.

 It can run as a daemon and simultaneously synchronize several repositories between multiple clients.